Federd

-Federd (فدرد) is a village in Pain Velayat Rural District of the Central District of Torbat-e Heydarieh County, Razavi Khorasan province, Iran.
+Federd (فدرد) is a village in Pain Velayat Rural District of the Central District in Torbat-e Heydarieh County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,050 in 269 households.
 The following census in 2011 counted 1,200 people in 371 households.
-The 2016 census recorded a population of the village as 1,470 people in 444 households.
-It was the most populous village in its rural district.
+The 2016 census recorded a population of the village as 1,470 people in 444 households, the most populous in its rural district.